passadis/ai-architect-hackathlon/COMPREHENSIVE-CHANGES-SUMMARY.md

 ## 🎯 **Overview**

-This document provides a complete summary of all enhancements, fixes, and new features implemented to transform the original hackathon version from [passadis/ai-architect-hackathlon](https://github.com/passadis/ai-architect-hackathlon) into a production-ready, enterprise-grade AI architecture assistant.
+This document provides a complete summary of all enhancements, fixes, and new features implemented to transform the original hackathon version from [passadis/ai-architect-hackathlon](https://github.com/passadis/ai-architect-hackathlon) into a production-ready AI architecture assistant.

 ---